-Our annual DEEP FAITH week is March 17-19, 2014.
-It will grant us an opportunity to do just that.
-Through special morning and evening chapel services we will ask God to examine our hearts and transform our minds, with the hope that our love of God and neighbor might be revived.
-Over these days, we will as a community pray specifically that we would “know the hope to which God has called us, the riches of his glorious inheritance in his holy people, and his incomparably great power for us who believe”(Eph.3:18-19).
-Andy Crouch, executive editor of Christianity Today, will be with us to open the Scriptures, lead us in prayer and direct us towards a renewal of loving God with all of our hearts, souls, strength and minds.
+Our annual DEEP FAITH week is February 16–20, 2015.
+Through special morning and evening chapel gatherings, we will ask God to examine our hearts and transform our minds—with the hope that our love for God and one another would be revived.
+Ken Shigematsu, author of God in My Everything, will be with us to open God’s Word, lead us in prayer and direct us towards a renewal of loving God with all of our hearts, souls, strength and minds.

 MORNING WORSHIP | 10:25 A.M.

 Monday and Wednesday, A. J. Gordon Memorial Chapel

 Monday and Tuesday, A. J. Gordon Memorial Chapel

 Community Worship Gathering with United Night of Worship

 Friday, A. J. Gordon Memorial Chapel

 Ken Shigematsu is the Senior Pastor of Tenth Church in Vancouver, BC, one of the largest and most diverse city-center churches in Canada.
 He received the Queen Elizabeth Diamond Jubilee Medal in 2013, which is awarded to Canadians in recognition for their outstanding contributions to the country.

 Before entering pastoral ministry, he worked for the Sony Corporation in Tokyo.
 The intense work schedule at Sony led him to explore personal disciplines that could bring order to his life—from those of his samurai ancestors to the rule St. Benedict developed for Christian communities.